-By presenting a menu of pathways to arrive at net zero carbon for individual buildings, districts, or building portfolios, achieving carbon neutrality for a city’s building stock turns from merely an aspiration into a target well within reach.
+In addition to the set of principles shown above, municipal, national and state governments have different roles and degrees of influence in achieving ZCB pathways.
+These guiding principles lay the groundwork for a menu of pathways to arrive at net zero carbon for individual buildings, districts and building portfolios – turning carbon neutrality from an aspiration into a target well within reach.